-Equally impressive are the wooden Gelede masks, whose gigantic heads are elongated in a traditional style.
-The Gelede mask was used during special ceremonies held to worship the beauty of womanhood and witchcraft among the Yoruba community.
+Equally impressive, the wooden Gelede masks stand on display with their gigantic elongated heads.
+The Yoruba community used the Gelede mask during special ceremonies held to worship the beauty of womanhood and witchcraft.

 The Yatenge masks and clay pots styled in human form make part of the collection.
-The masks are common among the Bobo community from Burkina Faso, Ivory Coast’s Baoule and Senoufo masks from Ivory Coast.
-The Nimba masks are from Guinea, and the female masks are from Sierra Leone used by the Mende during young girls’ initiation rites – one of the few ceremonies in which women were allowed to wear masks.
+The masks are common among the Bobo community from Burkina Faso.
+Other pieces in the collection include the Baoule and Senoufo masks from Ivory Coast.
+The Nimba masks are from Guinea, and the female masks are from Sierra Leone.
+The Mende people use female masks during young girls’ initiation rites.
+The masks comprise the few the Mende allow women to wear during ceremonies.

-Several cotton appliqué pieces of Nigerian artist Samuel Ojo are on display alongside the ‘Mammy Wata’ carvings, which represent a water spirit used for the purposes of entertainment and cult masquerades in eastern Nigeria.
+Several cotton appliqué pieces of Nigerian artist Samuel Ojo are on display alongside the ‘Mammy Wata’ carvings.
+The mammy wata represents a water spirit used for the purposes of entertainment and cult masquerades in eastern Nigeria.

-Produced by Ibibio carvers, the appliqués have mermaid-type tails while others would be wreathed in shapes of snakes meant to depict priestesses or diviners.
+The appliqués have mermaid-type tails while others wreathed in the shapes of snakes depict priestesses or diviners.
 The collection also boasts paintings by Bruce Onobrakpeya, one of Africa’s acclaimed living artists.

-Closer to home are Makonde ivory, stone and ebony sculptures whose distinctive shapes depict men or women in varied suggestive poses.
-These pieces were acquired by Murumbi from neighbouring Tanzania.
+Closer to home are Makonde ivory, stone and ebony sculptures.
+Their distinctive shapes depict men or women in varied suggestive poses.
+Murumbi acquired these pieces from neighbouring Tanzania.
 A piece relating to the genesis of the Kikuyu community ably represents Francis Muthuri Amundi.
 Amundi takes a place among Kenya’s pioneer wood sculptors.

-Other sculptures from west Africa include the Guinean Anok’s bird-like pieces, soap stone sculptures from Sierra Leone, Ivory Coast’s Senoufo sculpture depicting a Calao ancestral bird regarded as symbol of leadership, a Bawa owl mask from Burkina Faso and terra cotta clay sculptures from Cameroon.
-From the other side of the continent are the Ugandan Francis Nnagenda’s gigantic wooden sculptural art and John Odoch’ameny’s molten metal sculptures.
+West African sculptures include Anok’s bird-like pieces from Guinea, soapstone sculptures from Sierra Leone, and Senoufo sculptures from Ivory Coast.
+The Senoufo pieces feature a Calao ancestral bird symbolizing leadership.
+Additionally, a Bawa owl mask from Burkina Faso and terra cotta clay sculptures from Cameroon complete the collection.
+Other African sculptures include Francis Nnagenda’s large wooden sculptures from Uganda and John Odoch’ameny’s molten metal sculptures.

-Uganda is also represented by Eli Keyune’s oil on canvas portraits dated from 1965-67, and Sudan by gouache on goatskin art pieces by Salih Mashamoun, a former diplomat based in Nairobi in the mid-1970s.
-Ethiopian ancient religious art in mural-like designs is displayed next to rare pieces of Coptic etchings.
+Eli Keyune’s oil on canvas portraits dated from 1965-67 represent Uganda.
+Sudan has gouache on goatskin.
+Salih Mashamoun’s art piece, also.
+Salim served as a diplomat based in Nairobi in the mid-1970s.
+Ancient religious Ethiopian art in mural-like designs sits next to rare pieces of Coptic etchings.

-These are a few descriptions of one of Africa’s riches art collections and though estimated to number 8,000 a note pinned to his personal display case points out, “the collection herein is still in progress, still awaiting more memorabilia and awards given to the revered collector… these items are still in limbo in a warehouse near Nairobi’s Jomo Kenyatta International Airport after being stopped from being shipped out of the country…”
+These are a few descriptions of one of Africa’s riches art collections.
+Though estimated to number 8,000 a note pinned to his personal display case points out, “the collection herein is still in progress, still awaiting more memorabilia and awards given to the revered collector… these items are still in limbo in a warehouse near Nairobi’s Jomo Kenyatta International Airport after being stopped from being shipped out of the country…”

-Kenya has much to thank Joseph Murumbi for its priceless masterpieces that have made the country a top destination for artistes and art enthusiasts the world over.
-It is for this great contribution in helping preserve a legacy of African culture and art and in defining Kenya as a stronghold of ancient and contemporary African art that Kenya Geographic honours Joseph Murumbi as a hero worthy of a place in our hall of fame.
+Kenya has much to thank Joseph Murumbi for its priceless masterpieces.
+They have made the country a top destination for artists and art enthusiasts the world over.
+It is for this great contribution that we honour Murumbi.
+He helped preserve a legacy of African culture and art.
+Because of him, Kenya occupies a place as a stronghold of ancient and contemporary African art.